melvyniandrag/SushiOrPizza/README.md

     gpg2 --verify favfood.2.txt.sig
 ```

 one of the --verify commands will say "Good signature", the other one will say "BAD signature".
+If favfood.1.txt.sig is the good one, then have a look in favfood.1.txt.
+If favfood.2.txt.sig is the good one, then you can trust favfood.2.txts